What We Do

 Our vision is to create a multicultural and multiethnic, parent-led committee comprised of English Language Learner (ELL) parents and community members whose task will be to provide recommendations to school and district officials in regards to programs and services provided to ELL students.Immigrant & Undocumented in BPS

 There is no federal law that prohibits the admission of undocumented immigrants to U.S. colleges, public or private.
 Upon graduation, Massachusetts provides opportunities for undocumented students.
 All undocumented students are entitled to a free and equitable K to 12 education, per the Plyler v.
-Doe U.S. Supreme Court decision.Parents: As a parent or guardian, know that your child has a right to a public education and that you should not feel intimidated from registering your child for any educational service offered in BPS.Students: Education is a doorway to opportunities.
-In BPS, we are committed to respecting your rights to an equitable educational experience and to ensure that you have access to resources to support you in your academic journey.Teachers: We aim to provide you an insight to resources and opportunities that can be used to support students you encounter who self-identify as undocumented.
+Doe U.S. Supreme Court decision.Parents: As a parent or guardian, know that your child has a right to public education and that you should not feel intimidated from registering your child for any educational service offered in BPS.Students: Education is a doorway to opportunities.
+In BPS, we are committed to respecting your rights to an equitable educational experience and to ensure that you have access to resources to support you in your academic journey.Teachers: We aim to provide you an insight into resources and opportunities that can be used to support students you encounter who self-identify as undocumented.
 Encourage these students to stay in school and to access additional resources are to support them.All BPS Staff: We remind all staff of the legal rights that undocumented students have within Massachusetts and the City of Boston.
 The expectation is that BPS is an environment that respects a student's right to access equitable education.

 Technology Goes Home

 OEL hosts Technology Goes Home (TGH) workshops for our BPS EL parents/caregivers and families in the communities in which they reside each year.
-Parents and families have the opportunity to participate in a 15-hour workshop to learn 21st century skills that helps them to support their child’s education in one of the languages offered (Cape Verdean Creole, Chinese, Haitian Creole, Somali, Spanish and Vietnamese).
-The workshop covers topics such as how to track your child’s school bus, grade and attendance online, how to communicate with teachers and counselors through emails and how to search for web-based family resources.
+Parents and families have the opportunity to participate in a 15-hour workshop to learn 21st-century skills that helps them to support their child’s education in one of the languages offered (Cape Verdean Creole, Chinese, Haitian Creole, Somali, Spanish and Vietnamese).
+The workshop covers topics such as how to track your child’s school bus, grade, and attendance online, how to communicate with teachers and counselors through emails and how to search for web-based family resources.
 Upon completion of the training, participating families are offered the option to purchase a brand new Chromebook computer at a low price.
-OELL also assists families offset the cost of the computer that they are eligible to purchase through TGH, and a graduation ceremony is hosted at the end of the workshop to celebrate and honor the participants who completed the training.
+OELL also assists families to offset the cost of the computer that they are eligible to purchase through TGH, and a graduation ceremony is hosted at the end of the workshop to celebrate and honor the participants who completed the training.